amalik27/dataroyaleai/README.md

 - Run `npm run server` to start up your server on port 3000
 - Navigate to `http://localhost:3000/` in your browser and you should see a message
 - Refer to the code in backend/routes and backend/controllers for more complex requests

+**NOTE:** If the server errors out saying something along the lines of that it cannot connect to the database, please ensure the db.js file has the correct port in use.

 ## Set Up Payments/Subscriptions
 - For testing: `npm run payment-test` (make sure to CTRL+C after to leave the asynchronous server loop)